siberianfox/g2wiki/Programming-TinyG2.md

 There are two ways to program the SAM ARM processors that are on the TinyG v9 and Arduino Due: With a special hardware device called a "programmer," or just with the chips' built-in "bootloader."

+If you are looking to program using a SAM-ICE from Atmel Studio 6, please see [here](https://github.com/synthetos/g2/wiki/Programming-v9-with-Studio6-and-the-SAM-ICE)

 ## Note about the SAM3X8x "bootloader"

 The ROM of the SAM3X8x processors in use on the TinyG v9 and Arduino Due contains a program that will allow you to reprogram the flash in the processor.